MajaScherman/airline/README.md

 # airline
-Istructions: To run the database.
+Instructions: How to run the database.

 1.Open up MS SQL server

 2.Run create.sql

 3.Run insert.sql

 4.Run questions.sql

-Explaination
+Explaination:

 I have built a database for a imaginary airline.
 The motivation for how I designed the structure for this database was a customer story about what was needed so I specified it exactly after the given story.
 The project consists of three scripts that you can run in MS SQL server.